- Fellowship Day 2019

 Information for universities

-The Royal College of Veterinary Surgeons (RCVS) has developed a modular Certificate in Advanced Veterinary Practice (CertAVP) and universities (not just veterinary schools) are invited to seek accreditation to assess modules.
+We have developed a modular Certificate in Advanced Veterinary Practice (CertAVP) and universities (not just veterinary schools) are invited to seek accreditation to assess modules.

-The RCVS delegates the assessment of the modules to universities, which are well equipped to manage this process, with established quality assurance systems already in place.
+We delegate the assessment of the modules to universities, which are well equipped to manage this process, with established quality assurance systems already in place.

 Universities are encouraged to collaborate with other CPD and course providers in the delivery of modules.
 Universities need not necessarily be associated with a veterinary school in order to be involved, although they will need access to appropriate expertise, either through their own staff, or through partnership arrangements with other veterinary organisations.